ieee-p21451-1-5/demo-ncap/README.md

   - To make it the default option every time the system boots, open `/etc/vconsole.conf` and change `FONT="WHATEVER"` to `FONT="sun12x22"`.

-- Make the console quieter
+- Make the console quieter:

   ```shell
   dmesg -D